Vrendu/NewsLens/README.md

 **Political Bias Analysis:** Automatically identifies the political bias of the active article's publicator using data from the Media Bias Fact Check API.

 **Related Articles Suggestion:** Recommends articles discussing the same or similar topic, coming from publications across the political bias spectrum.
-Seeking to use NewsCatcher API (https://www.newscatcherapi.com/).
+Using NewsCatcher API (https://www.newscatcherapi.com/).

 **Bias Visualization:** Presents the bias data in a clean, user-friendly UI with a color-coded bias indicator (e.g., Left, Right, Center, etc).
 Related articles will be marked with the bias and other metrics.